Advanced SQL Concepts to Improve Your and Code’s Performance

 Technically, we could save total sales for each restaurant and later determine what percentage of these values is higher than 100.
 However, it’s better to get it out of the way now and simply store a boolean that represents whether monthly sales are above the $100 minimum.

-SELECT restaurant_id, EXTRACT(MONTH FROM order_placed_time) AS month, SUM(sales_amount) > 100 AS above_100 FROM delivery_orders d JOIN order_value v ON d.delivery_id = v.delivery_id WHERE EXTRACT(YEAR FROM order_placed_time) = 2021 GROUP BY restaurant_id, month
+SELECT restaurant_id, EXTRACT(MONTH FROM order_placed_time) AS month, SUM(sales_amount) > 100 AS above_100 FROM delivery_orders d JOIN order_value v ON d.delivery_id = v.delivery_id WHERE EXTRACT(YEAR FROM order_placed_time) = 2021 AND actual_delivery_time IS NOT NULL GROUP BY restaurant_id, month

 As you can see, the query will return three values - restaurant_id, month, and above_100 boolean.